Medicare Part D Coverage in Kentucky

 - Disenroll from your Medicare Prescription Drug Plan.

-If you use the Medicare Advantage Disenrollment Period (from January 1 to February 14) to disenroll from your Medicare Advantage plan and go back to Original Medicare, you can also use this period to enroll in a stand-alone Medicare Prescription Drug Plan.
-You can only use this period to disenroll from your Medicare Advantage plan and add a Medicare Prescription Drug Plan; you cannot use this disenrollment period to make any other types of changes to your Medicare Part D coverage.
+If you use the Medicare Advantage Open Enrollment Period (OEP) (from January 1 to March 31) you can make certain limited changes.
+You can switch from one Medicare Advantage plan to a different one.
+Or, you can disenroll from your Medicare Advantage plan and go back to Original Medicare, and then enroll in a stand-alone Medicare Prescription Drug Plan.
+You cannot use this period to make any other types of changes to your Medicare Part D coverage.

 Outside of the above periods, you can only make changes to your prescription drug coverage in special circumstances, such as if you move out of your Medicare plan’s service area or if you move into, out of, or currently live in a nursing home.
 These are just a few examples of situations that may qualify you for a Special Election Period to make changes to your Medicare coverage.